jacobo/being_present/slides.md

       end
     end

+.notes kook programmer
+.notes the simple explanation is I should have paired .notes that harder lesson is that this code works.
+And it's ok to be a kook sometimes.
+Or rather, when you are stuck, fall back on what you know. and more on. this code was written with a puts statement between every line with lots of slow iterations.
 .notes TODO: More connection to presence
 .notes Usually mine involve instance_eval and going down other overly complex rabbit holes when a simple Method or Class would do just fine.
 This is why we pair.
 But also, this is healthy.
 This is good for us.
 The ocean always wins and humility is healthy.